Tomáš Baťa: Death and future of company

-Baťa died in a plane crash (Junkers J13 D1608) in 1932 near the Zlín airport while trying to fly to Möhlin in Switzerland on a business trip under bad weather conditions of dense local fog.
+Baťa died in a plane crash (Junkers F.13 D-1608) in 1932 near the Zlín airport while trying to fly to Möhlin in Switzerland on a business trip under bad weather conditions of dense local fog.

 After his death, his half-brother Jan Antonín Baťa took over ownership of the Bata companies.
 He greatly expanded the business into new fields, even during the Great Depression.
 He founded the famous Zlin aircraft works two years after Baťa's death, starting with simple gliders.
 From the 1930s to the eve of the World War II, he developed for sale several sophisticated types (e.g. the Walter Mikron avgas-powered Zlín Z-XII, which was widely exported, and the Z-XIII, as well as some successful sailplanes) and aero engines.
 The Moravan-Zlin factory is the direct descendant of Jan Bata's Czech aviation legacy.

 In addition, Jan Antonín Baťa started new manufacturing and set up markets in numerous new countries.
 In 1939 after the Nazi invasion and occupation of Czechoslovakia, he tried to negotiate to keep the company, before emigrating to the United States.
 In 1941 he resettled in Brazil, where he continued to act as an entrepreneur, creating several company towns.
 World War II resulted in much destruction of Bata businesses in Europe and Asia.
 After Communist governments were established in Central and Eastern Europe, they took over and nationalized the companies.